Bito

 Lack of timely code moderation, miscommunication, and lack of context for issues raised often occurs in agile due to poor communication, especially for distributed and remote teams.
 According to Project Management Institute (PMI), one-third of projects fail due to this reason.

-In-code communication tools like Bito can easily solve this [link to the landing page here] by reducing communication friction.
+In-code communication tools like Bito can easily solve this by reducing communication friction.

 Bake in the features of quality code